 by Kira Stoops

 In the fall of 1915, MSU sophomores pledged to create a monument to the university.
-Drawing up a proposal and wrangling a U.S. Forest Service permit, the students earned a day off of class, and 60 young men trudged up Mount Baldy to kickstart the project.
+Drawing up a proposal and securing a U.S. Forest Service permit, 60 young men trudged up the southern end of the Bridgers and began the project.
 In one day, they carefully drew outlines for the 240’ x 160’ letter, pried rocks from the hillside, and carried them by hand to fill in the site.
-When the snows cleared in spring of ’16, they returned to whitewash their masterpiece.
+They returned to whitewash their masterpiece when the snow cleared the following spring.

 From then on, whitewashing the M became a ritual for MSU freshmen.
-An honorary society of seven senior men called the Septemviri was established in ’20 to safeguard campus traditions.
-Alongside a sophomore unit called the Fangs, the two societies prohibited freshman from dating until the M had received its annual coat of lime.
+An honorary society of seven senior men, called the Septemviri, was established in 1920 to safeguard campus traditions.
+Alongside the sophomore unit called the Fangs, the two societies didn’t allow freshmen to date until the M had received its annual coat of lime.

-A women’s counterpart to the Fangs emerged, the Spurs, and eventually the two groups joined into one: the Fangs and Spurs.
-(This past year, they changed names once more to the more descriptive and humdrum “Student Alumni Association”.)
-Over time, the Fangs and Spurs, alongside various athletic groups, gradually accepted the responsibility for the upkeep of the M, returning annually to re-lime the letter and collect trash along its two approach trails.
+A women’s counterpart to the Fangs emerged, the SPURS, and eventually the two groups merged.
+(In 2006, they changed names once more to the more descriptive and humdrum “Student Alumni Association.”)
+Over time, the Fangs and the SPURS, alongside various athletic groups, gradually accepted responsibility for the upkeep of the M, returning annually to re-lime the letter and collect trash along its approach trails.

-Still, by the late 90s, the M needed more than another coat of paint.
-Led by the late Torlief Aasheim (former director of Montana Cooperative Extension Service and graduate of ’37), university employees, alumni, and community members organized a major restoration of the landmark.
+Still, by the late ’90s, the M needed more than another coat of paint.
+Led by the late Torleif Aasheim (former director of Montana Cooperative Extension Service and class of 1937), university employees, alumni, and community members organized a major restoration of the landmark.
 They raised $100,000, promptly redesigning and paving the trail’s parking lot, replacing fallen rock, and repairing and improving the trails.